-Usually, Sunday is when we (me and my two daughters) play practice matches.
+Usually, Sundays are when we (my two daughters and I) play practice matches.
 No more drills or technique instructions… just games and fun.

 Bianca (my little one, who is 8 and a half) beat her mother easily.
 She played aggressively and gave my wife no chance.

 But it came down to my older daughter, Cezara (who is now 10 years old)… she is very competitive but the nerves and her desire to over-achieve can be her greatest enemies.

 Seeing that her younger sister beat her mother easily, she wanted to prove she can do it too.
 But those thoughts tighten her up and nerves took over.